Unity-Technologies/ml-agents/docs/Migrating.md

 UnityEngine.ScriptableObject:CreateInstance(String)
 ```

-You can fix the error by removing `CoreBrain` from the CoreBrainInternal.cs:16,
+You can fix the error by removing `CoreBrain` from CoreBrainInternal.cs:16,
-click on your Brain Gameobject to let the scene recompile all the changed C#
+clicking on your Brain Gameobject to let the scene recompile all the changed C#
-scripts, then add the `CoreBrain` back.
+scripts, then adding the `CoreBrain` back.
 Make sure your brain is in Internal
-mode and your TensorFlowSharp plugin is imported and ENABLE_TENSORFLOW flag is
+mode, your TensorFlowSharp plugin is imported and the ENABLE_TENSORFLOW flag is
 set.
 This fix is only valid locally and unstable.

 ### Unity API